 As part of the Bayou Greenways 2020 project, Houston Parks Board and its project partners are transforming White Oak Bayou into White Oak Bayou Greenway.

-White Oak Bayou Greenway will offer a ribbon of greenspace and uninterrupted hike and bike trails along the bayou within the city limits – approximately 15 miles from downtown to the city limits – connecting the parks, neighborhoods and people along the way like never before.
+White Oak Bayou Greenway offers a ribbon of greenspace and uninterrupted hike and bike trails along the bayou within the city limits – approximately 15 miles from downtown to the city limits – connecting the parks, neighborhoods and people along the way like never before.